hypowergravity/cli-examples-and-scripts/desmond_cli/README.md

-# Desmond Molecular Dynamics Documentation
+# Some Desmond Molecular CLI

-This repository contains comprehensive documentation and scripts for working with Schrödinger's Desmond molecular dynamics software suite.
+This repository contains some CLI and scripts of Schrödinger's Desmond molecular dynamics software.

 ## Contents Overview